vloup/keycloak-wsfed/README.md

 ...
 ```

-After that you need to set the Admin Console theme to wsfed then restart keycloak.
+After that you need to set the Admin Console theme to `wsfed` in the master realm and in the realm with the WS-FED
+clients, then restart keycloak.